 - Safe for P2P and torrent use

-- Dedicated apps & easy set-up on all devices
+- Dedicated apps & easy setup on all devices

 - Excellent 24/7 Live chat/email support